 Every classroom, program, and class of students has a culture.
 It is not something the faculty can completely control.
 We can however influence it because of our roles as leader in the learning environment.
 We introduce curricula and decide how it will be introduced and what activities will support it.
-With this in mind I have learned that setting the following cultural facets cultivates a fertile and positive learning environment by setting a culture of:
+With this in mind I have learned that setting the following cultural facets contribute to a positive learning environment:

-• There is more than one right answer – interpreting is not an exact science in many ways.
-Cognitive processing, linguistics and language acquisition have more mathematical tendencies than analyzing translation activities for idiomatic interpretations.
-All of them still have more than one effective way to approach each.
-This outlook guides students away from the simple “right/wrong” model of learning and forces them to work more creatively to explore what the right answers might be and in what situations.
+• There is more than one right answer – interpreting is not an exact science.
+Cognitive processing, linguistics and language acquisition have more than one effective way to approach each.
+This outlook guides students away from the simple “correct/incorrect” model of learning and redirects them to work more creatively

-• Mentoring – There are other professions that have a long history of apprenticeships and mentorships.
-The most notable that is still in existence is the medical field.
-Tenet number five of the RID’s Code of Professional Conduct demands that interpreters mentor when it is appropriate.
-Setting a culture of learning through mentorships provides students with the expectation that learning happens from multiple sources in and out of the classroom.
-It also instills the responsibility that as they are being mentored that they have the duty to give back in the same way as a mentor when they have gained the skill, experience, and knowledge to do so.
+• Mentoring – Tenet number five of the RID’s Code of Professional Conduct strongly encourages entering into mentoring relationships in both roles.
+Setting a culture of learning through mentorships provides students with the expectation that learning happens from multiple sources.
+It also instills the responsibility that as they are being mentored that they have the duty to give back in the same way later in their careers.

 • Life-long learning: The Registry of Interpreters for the Deaf has set rules for continuing education through its Certification Maintenance Program.
-Unfortunately many interpreters attend these events grumpily with the intent of “serving their time” and earning their units.
-Using the same analogy of medicine, new research and technology makes old theories either obsolete or adds to them in significant ways every few years.
-This means that if interpreters do not keep learning throughout their careers that they will find themselves with stagnating skills.
-The classroom in an IEP is the place to plant the seed that IEP is the first step in the long education process of the interpreter.
+The classroom is the place to plant the seed that graduation is the first step in learning.
 I as both an instructor and an interpreter can model this by making my own continuing education transparent to my students.
-In the same vein I also stay active as a working interpreter and keep that transparent as well.

-• Duty of service to the Deaf community – The Deaf community opens itself up to us and puts itself at risk by sharing its language, culture and personal stories to teach us enough so we can have fluency and positive attitude enough to successfully interpret and have rapport with the populations with whom we are working.
+• Duty of service to the Deaf community – Members of the Deaf Community share their language, culture and personal stories so we can become effective interpreters.
 With this in mind, we have a duty not to disappear after we become interpreters and begin interpreting.
-I encourage students to continue volunteering in the Deaf community by working on community boards, attending events and being a part of the community as an ally where appropriate.
+I encourage students to continue working in the Deaf community by serving on community boards, attending events and volunteering.